moorechow/pyRevit/pyRevitBlogPost.md

 Take a look at [pyRevit](https://github.com/eirannejad/pyRevit).

 ***pyRevit*** is an IronPython script library for Revit.
-However, it is not really written as an example library.
+However, it is not really written as an examples library.
 It is a working set of tools fully written in IronPython that explores the power of scripting for Revit and also adds some cool functionality.

-Download and install it, launch Revit and you will note the new ***pyRevit*** tab that hosts buttons to launch all the scripts provided by the package to easily run them without the need to load them in [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell) or some similar IronPython console.
+Download and install it, launch Revit and you will note the new ***pyRevit*** tab that hosts buttons to launch all the scripts provided by the package to easily run them without the need to load the scripts in [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell) or other similar IronPython consoles.

 You can also write your own scripts and add them to the tab.

-There is even a Reload Scripts button than dynamically adds the new scripts to the current Revit session without the need to restart Revit.
+There is also a Reload Scripts button that dynamically adds the new scripts to the current Revit session without the need to restart Revit.

 All the scripts are provided in the `pyRevit` folder which is downloaded at installation.
 You can look into them and learn how to use IronPython for Revit to perform different tasks.